 The transition from the nose to the roof was a little tricky.
 I only put a center beam and two side beams but I needed the panel to follow the arch of both the roof and the nose which were both rolled to a different radius.
 I first clamped a slightly bigger sheet in place then traced and cut it.

-Then to keep the radius I cut an insert with the same radius on top and screwed it to the underside of the sheet sticking out 1/4″ and on the bottom side I screwed tabs every couple of inches.
+Then to keep the radius I cut an insert with the same radius on top and screwed it to the underside of the sheet sticking out 1/4″ this gave a lip to ride on.
+On the bottom side I screwed tabs every couple of inches to the bottom sheet.
+This worked well and the structural support comes from the arch and the beams so it’s plenty strong.

 Using I beam on the frame had its advantages and disadvantages.
 Major advantage was the price, the boss cut me a good deal on it, but also the ability to insulate better.
 Biggest disadvantage was in welding the frame because miters are funky but also in places you are screwing your paneling to the web instead of the flange.
 In places where I had to do this I cut strips of blue insulating foam and tucked it in for insulting value but also to keep the sheeting from puckering when tightening the screws.